fnskye/ESP32PCRemote/README.md

-# **ESP32 Smart PC Power Controller**
+# ESP32 Smart PC Power Controller

-**An In-Depth Technical Guide to Implementing Remote PC Power Control via ESP32 Microcontroller with Relay Module Integration and a Web-Based User Interface**
+### A Comprehensive Technical Guide to Implementing Remote Desktop PC Power Control Using an ESP32 Microcontroller with Relay Module and Web Interface Integration

-This guide provides a complete walkthrough for building a reliable system that allows users to remotely control the power state of a desktop PC using an ESP32 microcontroller.
-By combining the ESP32 with a relay module, the system simulates a physical press of the PC's power switch, enabling ***both local and internet-based power control***.
-The ESP32 receives commands through a web interface, allowing remote activation from any browser-enabled device within the local network.
-Additionally, this repository includes ongoing development and guidance for extending access beyond the local network, enabling secure remote control over the internet.

-This project includes essential guides covering key aspects of implementation, such as hardware setup, GPIO pin configuration, relay triggering, use of a physical button, status LED indicators, and web server deployment on the ESP32.
-Additionally, this project addresses the challenge of internet access behind CGNAT and outlines possible solutions for secure remote connectivity.
-This solution is ideal for users who require remote access to their PC without relying on **Wake-on-LAN or public IP configurations**.
+This project presents a complete, technically detailed guide for developing a system that enables remote control of a desktop computer’s power state using an **ESP32 microcontroller**.
+By integrating a **relay module**, the ESP32 is capable of simulating a physical press of the PC’s power switch.
+This allows users to power their PC **locally** or **remotely via the internet**, with control issued through a responsive, browser-based user interface.

+Initially designed for **local network access**, the system leverages the ESP32’s onboard Wi-Fi capabilities to host a web server that responds to user commands.
+The documentation also includes step-by-step instructions for extending the project’s functionality to support **remote internet access**, even in environments constrained by **Carrier-Grade NAT (CGNAT)** or lacking a dedicated public IP address.

+Key areas of focus covered in this project include:
+- Proper hardware setup and component wiring
+- GPIO pin assignment and safe relay triggering logic
+- Integration of a physical push-button for manual override
+- LED status indicators for power state feedback
+- Deployment of a lightweight web server hosted directly on the ESP32
+- Solutions for secure, remote access using Tailscale, Ngrok, or Raspberry Pi bridges

+This implementation is particularly suitable for users who seek **reliable remote PC access** without depending on Wake-on-LAN functionality or public IP address availability.
+By directly simulating the PC’s power button, this method offers compatibility across most standard desktop systems.

+> **Note:** For users who already possess a **Raspberry Pi** with an Ethernet port, the system can alternatively leverage **Wake-on-LAN (WoL)** methods for remote PC activation.
+If this applies, you may choose to bypass the relay-based approach and proceed directly to the WoL configuration section.
+> If you are using a lower-cost Raspberry Pi model or a device without LAN support, Ngrok and Tailscale remain viable and effective alternatives — provided that an **always-on host device** is available to relay commands to the ESP32.

+---

+> **Important:**
+It is strongly recommended that users review all relevant sections of this guide before starting.
+This ensures compatibility with your hardware and network environment, and provides the context necessary for a secure and stable deployment.
+The instructions and design principles in this repository aim to support both beginner and intermediate developers working on personal automation, smart home integration, or remote IT management tasks.

+---

-## 📘 Table of Contents
+## Table of Contents

 - [Why I Made This](#why-i-made-this)
 - [Features of the Project](#features)